 If you have medical insurance through work or independently, you are likely covered for all or a portion of your CPAP cost.
 Depending on what province you live in, provincial funding might also be available to you.

-Sign-up to receive helpful tips, facts and exclusive offers that can make your sleep apnea treatment comfortable and effective.Subscribe to SleepTalk Newsletter
+Tips, facts & offers to make your sleep apnea treatment comfortable and effective.Subscribe to SleepTalk Newsletter

 The cost of your CPAP machine can vary depending on the type of machine and other aspects of your prescription.
 If you have medical insurance, your CPAP cost can be partially or fully covered, as most insurance plans will cover any mask or machine that you require.